Temple of Knowledge

 Temple of Knowledge (Kataklysm Part III) is the second full-length by Kataklysm released in 1996 by Nuclear Blast.
+Each of the tracks on the original 9-song disc was part of a "trilogy/trinity"; thus, tracks 1-3 were "The Transenflamed Memories (Trinity)", tracks 4-6 were "Through The Core Of The Damned (Trinity)" and track 7-9 were known as "Era Of The Aquarius (Trinity)".
 It was re-issued in 2003 as a digipak and included their demo The Vortex of Resurrection.